Hurricane Florence charges towards East Coast as ‘monster’ storm, lawmaker says

 Additionally, Edisto Beach to South Santee River in South Carolina and areas north of Duck, North Carolina through to the state's border with Virginia were under a storm surge and hurricane watch, the agency said.

-Officials in states in the storm’s path have recommended having emergency contact numbers handy should you need assistance.
+Officials in states in the storm’s path have recommended having emergency contact numbers handy should those affected need assistance.

 Fox News’ Jennifer Earl, Lucia I. Suarez Sang and The Associated Press contributed to this report.